Key Quote

 Technique 2 — LISTING & CONTRAST STRUCTURE

 Nichols uses a listing technique to catalogue the richness of the Caribbean landscape — its colours, textures, sounds, and flavours.
-This accumulation creates a sense of abundance and overwhelming beauty, making the subsequent destruction feel all the more devastating.
-The pattern of three in listing the sources of pollution mirrors the pattern of three in the natural descriptions, creating a formal parallelism that equates creation with destruction.
+This accumulation creates a sense of abundanceabundance — An extremely plentiful supply; more than enough and overwhelming beauty, making the subsequent destruction feel all the more devastating.
+The pattern of three in listing the sources of pollution mirrors the pattern of three in the natural descriptions, creating a formal parallelismparallelism — The use of similar structures in successive clauses or phrases that equates creation with destruction.

 The poem's contrast structure — celebration followed by critique — reflects the speaker's emotional journey from pride to grief.
 But Nichols does not allow the poem to end in despair; the opening declaration of wealth remains in the reader's memory, suggesting that the inheritance, though threatened, is not yet fully lost.
-The contrast creates urgency: the implication is that action is needed now, before the inheritance is entirely consumed.
+The contrast creates urgencyurgency — The quality of requiring immediate action or attention: the implication is that action is needed now, before the inheritance is entirely consumed.

 Key Words